 As one of Performance Validation’s first non-pharma building commissioning project, PV was able to leverage knowledge and experience from the highly regulated life science industry and, in utilizing standardized templates from the Building Commissioning Association (BCA), work with the design-build contractors to deliver a complete commissioning solution for the facility.

-The end result was a facility that was verified and documented to be installed and function per design/construction specifications with minimal impact to existing building operations.
-The existing hospital and new surgery suite was first turned over to the new power plant, followed by the occupation of the new patient tower with state-of-the-art accommodations in health care.
+The end result was a facility that was verified and documented to be installed and function per design/construction specifications with minimal impact on existing building operations.
+The existing hospital and new surgery suite were first turned over to the new power plant, followed by the occupation of the new patient tower with state-of-the-art accommodations in health care.